 Now, there is a lot of confusion about who are "prophets."
 Most of the prophets were people who simply preached.
 They mostly told forth the message of God.
 Some of them sometimes foretold the future.
 We often think that prophets only foretell the future.
 That is a wrong concept.
-Even Abraham was called a prophet.
-Mostly they were preachers.
+Mostly they were \\\\\.
 There were both men and women prophets in the Old Testament and in the New Testament.

 Example: Let us take a small boy.
 Maybe he is seven, eight, ten years old, and you, as a parent, are telling him a lot of things that will be happening in his life.
 "Well, you know you have already finished kindergarten, and now you are in school, and pretty soon you are going to go to college, and maybe later to university."
 Perhaps he attended a wedding, and you explained to him, "When you grow up, you will also find some beautiful person that you want to spend the rest of your life with."
-So, because he is young, you tell him about many things that will happen later.
+So because he is young, you tell him about many things that will happen later.
 What do you tell to your grandmother?
 "Now grandmother, you are already an old woman.
 Pretty soon you are going to feel sick.
 You will need a cane.
 You will not see very well.
 Then we need to take you to the hospital.
 And then, yes, you will die."
 Maybe you do not say that to your grandmother.
 Do you see that there is a lot more to tell to a young boy than to an old lady?
 Is that right?

 Now, think about the church.
 In the Old Testament before Jesus came, there was much to tell about Jesus' coming.
 After Jesus came there were still some things to tell about the church, and how the church must prepare itself for the second coming of the Lord.
-But now, the church is two thousand years old, and many historical events show that it seems like Jesus will come shortly.
-So, what is there still to foretell about the future?
+But now, the church is two thousand years old, and many historical events show that it seems like Jesus will come very shortly.
+So what is there still to foretell about the future?
 Not very much because we do not have two thousand years more to go.
 Maybe twenty, but not two thousand.
 I believe absolutely, that there are still prophets today.
 But there are not nearly as many prophets needed now, at the end of time, as in the Old Testament at the beginning of time.
-So, most of the emphasis of the word "prophet" in the New Testament simply means preacher.
-Preaching / prophesying is simply sharing God's word and its future applications to our daily lives.
+So most of the emphasis of the word "prophet" in the New Testament means preacher.